Education

 OET Listening Test

-The Listening section of the OET test checks your ability to understand spoken English in healthcare settings.
-You will listen to patient consultations, workplace conversations, and professional presentations.
-The focus is on identifying specific medical details, patient concerns, and key professional information accurately.
+The listening section evaluates your ability to understand spoken English in healthcare environments.
+You will hear patient consultations, workplace discussions, and professional presentations.

 • Part A – Consultation note-taking